Caellian/Reference/algorithms/searching/binary_search/README.md

 }
 ```

-If you need index of searched element, use the following implementation:
+If index of searched element is needed, the following implementation returns the index:

 ```c++
 template <class ForwardIterator, class T>